ITPNYU/twyp-2020/README.md

    * alert/announcements - not editable.
 Where announcements from network appear
    * audio stream - not visible, probably no controls
    * images - ASCII art if possible, appearances are short and ephemeral

+## To Do list
+* add a streaming audio object example
+* add ASCII-fied images examples
+* add menu to CLI page
+* work out keyboard navigation for CLI page
+* make HTML links clickable in CLI page
+* work out how to push HTML objects to CLI from server